Category: Archive of Australian Alternative Comics

 Archive of Australian Alternative Comics, Art, Comics August 8, 2012

-In the 1990s it was not unusual to find alternative comics in record shops in Sydney such as Phantom Records, Red Eye Records and Waterfront Records.
-You could find an assortment of locally made comics in a corner on the floor or on a shelf or display rack (some of the odd sizes of the comics produced did not fit standard racks and perhaps that is why they found their way onto the floor), along with the standard stock of vinyl and cassettes, CDs, music books, VHS tapes and DVDs.
-A similar situation could be found in Brisbane at Rocking Horse Records, in Canberra at Impact Records and in Adelaide at Big Star Records and Dominator Records.
-It was in these record shops that I first found some of the Australian alternative comics that became the subject of my research into comics.
-There were also specialist bookshops that stocked these comics as well as fantasy and sci-fi and movie material.
-In Sydney such shops were Land Beyond Beyond, Comic Kingdom, Kings Comics and in my suburb of Glebe, Half A Cow, a really wonderful shop to browse in with its carefully selected subcultural stock.
-It also had that strange logo of a cow cut in half, across not along like the Damien Hirst version and in cartoon rather than realistic style.
+In the 1990s it was not unusual to find alternative comics in record shops in Sydney.
+Examples were Phantom Records, Red Eye Records and Waterfront Records.
+Customers could find an assortment of locally made comics…in a corner on the floor or on a shelf or display rack.
+Odd sized comics which did not fit the display racks were laid on the floor.
+A similar layout could be found in Brisbane at Rocking Horse Records…in Canberra at Impact Records and in Adelaide at Big Star Records and Dominator Records.
+It was in these record shops that I first found some Australian alternative comics.
+These became the subject of my research into comics.
+There were also specialist bookshops that stocked comics as well as fantasy, science-fiction and movie material.
+In Sydney such shops were Land Beyond Beyond, Comic Kingdom, Kings Comics, and Half A Cow.
+The latter was a really wonderful shop to browse in with its carefully selected subcultural range of goods.
+It also had that strange logo of a cow cut in half…across not along like the Damien Hirst version and in cartoon rather than realistic style.
 There were also mail order distros such as Chewing Gravel that sold Australian comics.

 The shop in Glebe.
 (Photo by Louise Graber)